Room Draw Policy 2017-2018

-Allen, Clader, Davis, Dow, Evans, Faculty Club 012, Geffert, Hill, Memorial Suites, First Myers, Rice, Severance, the Village Apartments, and First Watson.
+Allen, Chaney, Davis, Dow, Evans, Faculty Club 012, Geffert, James, First Myers, Rice, Severance, the Village Apartments, First Watson.

 Residing in the residence halls/houses requires that students participate in the meal plan associated with that hall/house or a higher plan (see Dining Services site for details).
 Residential areas are assigned a meal plan based upon the number of residents within a building and the kitchen space available.

 Students with special dietary requirements or documented medical requirements which prohibit their eating in the dining halls are encouraged to seek housing which allows them the flexibility to cook their own meals.
-Inability to locate housing that offers a meal plan compatible with your particular needs requires completion of a Meal Plan Exemption Request Form available from Residential Life.
-Meal plans will not be adjusted for any reason other than documented medical reasons.
+Inability to locate housing that offers a meal plan compatible with your particular needs requires students to work with Disability Services for an accommodation.